Urban League assistance programs near you.

 Apply at an office near you.
 Get information on mortgage and rent assistance programs, affordable housing, job programs, transportation including gasoline for a job and social services.
 They also help people start a process and apply for free grants or loans.
 Most of the support is made up as referrals, advice, and counseling and the Urban League rarely offers direct financial aid.

 There may be staff that can both direct families to resources and help clients with the application process.
 So many methods are used to assist clients.
 Many of the clients are African Americans, immigrants, Hispanics, but people of all backgrounds can get support, though they focus on the underserved.

-Some centers may even be able to provide limited amounts of direct financial assistance for paying expenses in an emergency, such as rent, housing, and energy bills.
+Some centers may even be able to provide limited amounts of direct financial assistance for paying expenses in an emergency, such as rent, housing, gas for a job interview, and energy bills.
 But this is more rare.
 The main goal is to help the low income and underserved with employment, housing, healthcare, and access the education they may need.
 A summary of some of the programs and resources offered are below, however you would need to call a local office to get the specifics for your state.

-Urban League health, food and medical programs
+Urban League health, free food and medical programs

 Savings on prescription drug programs may be provided.
 For example, many Urban League affiliates have information that can help clients access low-cost and discounts on their prescription drugs.
 This can be especially effective for the uninsured or patients that live in inner cities where the access to medical care is more challenging.
 Pfizer, Eli Lilly, and other drug manufacturers work with doctors, non-profits, and organizations like the Urban League to offer pharmaceutical assistance programs to the low income and uninsured.
 Find other financial help for prescription drugs.